 In addition we tend a number of choice parcels with excellent exposure at Saint Léonard, Savièse and Vétroz.

 Historically, the majority of the vineyards were planted with Pinot and this remains our trademark wine.
-More recently, red Humange, Fendant, Heida, Syrah and Cornalin have established themselves in the climatic conditions and the soils that suit them best.
+More recently, Humange Rouge, Fendant, Heida, Syrah and Cornalin have established themselves in the climatic conditions and the soils that suit them best.

 Our vineyards have been classified as Organic since 2016 and are regularly renewed.
 The vines have an average age of twenty-one years and are lovingly cared for by Béatrice Dupuis.